sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 };
 ~~~

 You can also create your own errors.
 The error will be reported in the HTML and sent to Graphite/InfluxDB.
+If you report an error, the exit code from sitespeed.io will be > 0.

 ~~~javascript
 module.exports = async function(context, commands) {